rwth-iat/rte/addonlibs/administration/openaas/Readme.md

 Objects
 -AAS: This is an example how AAS could be structured and implemented.
 It has Folder for Property Value Statement Lists and a Lifecycle Archive for Lifecycleentries.
 Additionally an AAS has an Postoffice for receiving and sending messages from/to other AAS encoded with JSON.

 -modelmanager: This is a manager object for creating and deleting AAS and there components.
-Also it supports the message sending in a network with an ComCo and an External Postoffice.
 Also it supports methods for opcua to interact with an AAS object.

--nodesStoreFunctions: This object is for the interoperability with opcua.
-It adds an Nodestore to the opcua server and with an interface it supports the browsing and reading of AAS objects.
-Moreover it enable the methods of the modelmanager object.

--aasDI: This object is for transferring Lifecycle-Entries from an asset to an AAS.
-The Lifecycle-Entries have to be in a Lifecycle-Archive of an AAS on the asset which also have to be an rte-Server with an modelmanager and an object from nodeStoreFunctionType.

 -LCEGenerator: With this Object you can generate Lifecycle-Entries in an AAS of your choice.

+-Service: With this abstract class you can implement your own services, which can be located everywhere.
+You just have to define your Inputs and Outputs with the Flags "i" or "o" and reimplement the "CallMethod"-function.
+ExampleService-Object is an example how to implement a new service (all supported types are shown).